Category: Maternal & Childhood Programs

 Resources

-The Tribal Home Visiting Program Partnership for Anishinaabe Binoojiiyensag (PAB) project seeks to address persistent disparities in maternal, infant, and early childhood health and social indicators among the American Indian (AI) population through delivery of home visiting services.
+The Michigan Early Childhood Home Visiting Tribal Expansion program’s purpose is to support the provision of evidence-based home visiting services within tribal communities in Michigan, and thereby expanding the reach of Tribal home visiting within the state.
+This program is funded through a grant supported by the State of Michigan’s general funds and seeks to address persistent disparities in maternal, infant, and early childhood health and social indicators among the American Indian and Alaska Native (AI/AN) population through delivery of home visiting services.
 The project aims to expand the capacity of an existing network of services, furthering progress toward a comprehensive, high-quality early childhood system.

-Expand the evidence base around home visiting in Native communities;
+• Expanding the evidence base around home visiting interventions with Native populations.

 Coordinated Services